 2022-23 Return to Learn Plan

 For the 2022-2023 school year, all students shall attend school, in person, five days a week.
-If in collaboration with the local health district and the Virginia Department of Health, it should become necessary to temporarily shut down classrooms and/or schools for the purpose of quarantine, the information outlined below describes how Frederick County Public Schools will continue to support student learning.
+If in collaboration with the local health district and the Virginia Department of Health, it should become necessary to temporarily shut down classrooms and/or schools due to COVID-19, the information outlined below describes how Frederick County Public Schools will continue to support student learning.

 Instructional Plan for Student Quarantines and Class, Grade Level, and/or School Closures for COVID-19

 FCPS Attendance Policy (410P/R) allows for students to make up work when absent from school.
 Based upon policy, should a child be absent for more than 10 days under a doctor’s order, parents should request homebound instruction for the student through their child’s school administrator.
-Additionally, students who must quarantine for COVID-19-related illness may qualify for additional support, such as before or after school tutoring, online tutoring, or summer program support, based upon situation, need, and availability.
-Parents can contact their school administrators regarding possible options if such information is not provided to families in the event of such quarantine.
+Additionally, students who must be absent for COVID-19-related illness may qualify for additional support, such as before or after school tutoring, online tutoring, or Virtual Virginia summer program support, based upon situation, needs, and availability.
+Parents can contact their school administrators regarding possible options.

 Whole-class, Grade-level, or School Closure